Needles and straw in a haystack: robust confidence for possibly sparse sequences: Introduction

-In this paper, for inference on $\theta$ we use a penalization method which originates from an empirical Bayes approach.
-Since any Baysian approach always delivers a posterior $\pi(\vartheta|X)$ (in the posteriors for $\theta$, we will use the variable $\vartheta$ to distinguish it from the ``true'' $\theta$), an accompanying problem of interest is the contraction of the resulting (empirical Bayes) posterior to the ``true'' $\theta$ from the frequentist perspective of the ``true'' measure $\mathrm{P}_\theta$, which is the distribution of $X$ from model \eqref{model}.
-Clearly, the quality of posterior is characterized by the the posterior contraction rate.
-In this paper we allow this to be a local quantity, i.e., depending on the true $\theta$, whereas usually in the literature on Bayesian nonparametrics it is related to the minimax estimation rates over certain classes.
+In this paper, for inference on $\theta$ we use an empirical Bayes approach.
+Since any Bayesian approach always delivers a posterior $\pi(\vartheta|X)$ (in the posteriors for $\theta$, we will use the variable $\vartheta$ to distinguish it from the ``true'' $\theta$), an accompanying problem of interest is the contraction of the resulting (empirical Bayes) posterior to the ``true'' $\theta$ from the frequentist perspective of the ``true'' measure $\mathrm{P}_\theta$, the distribution of $X$ from \eqref{model}.
+The quality of posterior is characterized by the posterior contraction rate.
+We pursue a novel local approach by allowing the posterior contraction rate to be a local quantity, i.e., depending on the true $\theta$, whereas global minimax rates are typically studied in the literature on Bayesian nonparametrics.

 A common Bayesian way to model sparsity structure is by the so called two-groups priors.
 Such a prior puts positive mass on vectors $\theta$ with some exact zero coordinates (zero group) and the remaining coordinates (signal group) are drawn from a chosen distribution.
 So the marginal prior for each coordinate is a mixture of a continuous distribution and a point-mass at zero.
 In \cite{Castillo&vanderVaart:2012} it is shown that for a suitably chosen two-groups prior, the posterior concentrates around the true $\theta$ at the minimax rate (as $n\to \infty$) for two sparsity classes, \emph{nearly black vectors} $\ell[p_n]$ with $p_n$ nonzero coordinates and \emph{weak $\ell_s$-balls} $m_s[p_n]$.
 As pointed out by \cite{Castillo&vanderVaart:2012} (also by \cite{Johnstone&Silverman:2004}), the distributions of non-zero coordinates should not have too light tails, otherwise one gets sub-optimal rates.
 The important Gaussian case is for example excluded.
 This has to do with the so called \emph{over-shrinkage effect} of the normal prior with a fixed mean for nonzero coordinates, which pushes the posterior too much towards the prior mean, missing the true parameter that in general differs from the prior mean.
 That is why \cite{Johnstone&Silverman:2004} and \cite{Castillo&vanderVaart:2012} discard normal priors on non-zero coordinates and use heavy tailed priors.
 A way to construct such a prior is to put a next level heavy-tailed prior, like half-Cauchy, on the variance in the normal prior, resulting in the so called (one-component) horseshoe prior on $\theta$ (cf.\ \cite{Carvalho&Polson&Scot:2010} and \cite{vanderPas&Kleijn&vanderVaart:2014}).
 In the present paper we show that normal priors are still usable (cf.\ \cite{Martin&Walker:2014}) and even lead to strong local results (and even for non-normal models) if combined with empirical Bayes approach.